Good sleep is a cornerstone of mental health. So it might not come as a surprise that many therapists take their shut-eye pretty seriously.

 The only difference?
 Many have go-to strategies for quieting the mental chatter at night to help them doze off more easily.
 Here, four therapists weigh in on what they do before bed to wind down — and share their advice for how you can do the same.

-Steer Clear of the News or Negative Media
+Steer Clear of the News or Triggering Media

-If you want to watch a show before bed, pick something that's funny or relaxing instead of something that's gory, scary or disturbing.
+If you want to watch a show before bed, pick something that's relaxing or soothing for you instead of something that riles you up.
 And maybe consider saving catching up on the news for tomorrow morning.
-Exposure to negative media can leave you anxious or stressed before bed and make it harder to fall asleep, Manly says.
+Exposure to upsetting media can leave you anxious or stressed before bed and make it harder to fall asleep, Manly says.